 The River Tagus and WWII

 The fort itself dates to the late eighteenth century.
 It was built to protect Lisbon’s seaward approaches and the main batteries still point out towards the mouth of the Tagus estuary.
 You’ll see artillery pieces on display, including the guns that would have protected the port had it come under naval attack during World War Two.

-You can also see a M5A1 tank, which saw service in Angola, and rusting four wheel drive.
-The latter, in particular, could do with and urgent spot of renovation.
+You can also see an M5A1 tank, which saw service in Angola, and a rusting four-wheel drive.
+The latter, in particular, could do with an urgent spot of renovation.
 If you’re a casual visitor then you’d probably welcome information on where and how the artefacts displayed were used.
-Unfortunately there’s little to add value to a visit.
+Unfortunately, there’s little to add value to a visit.